1Generic1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 /n17-hidethisword - Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 /n18-letteronly - Display all lines of the file /etc/ssh/sshd_config starting with a letter /n19-AZ - Replace all characters A and c from input to Z and e respectively.
+/n20-hiago - Create a script that removes all letters c and C from input.